 There are also plenty of reasons why men will want to do it from simply wanting to look better to potential partners or because it makes you feel more comfortable and confident.
 In fact, I think most people do it for all these reasons.
 There are also some notable benefits to shaving your pubes.

-It will help you feel more comfortable and help prevent excessive body odor.
+It will help you feel more comfortable and help prevent excessive body odor (have a look at our article with the best antibacterial soap for body odor) (have a look at our article with the best antibacterial soap for body odor).
 Unfortunately, the belief that it will completely solve body odor issues is just a commonly believed misconception so don’t expect miracles like that.

 Shaving your pubes does have some benefits but let’s be honest most people are doing it to help them look and feel better.